 Certain artwork or designs will not be approved for use in conjunction with the University's trademarks.
 These include the following:

-VI.
+VIII.
 Appeal of Usage Approval Decisions

 The University reserves the right to disapprove any use of its trademarks, even if not explicitly prohibited by this policy or these guidelines.